5l1v3r1/Sonarr-wiki/Installation.md

 # Windows
-1. Download the latest version of NzbDrone from [http://www.sonarr.tv](http://www.sonarr.tv "http://www.sonarr.tv")
+1. Download the latest version of Sonarr from [https://sonarr.tv](https://sonarr.tv "https://sonarr.tv")
 2. Extract the zip file into your target directory.
-Use a folder that NzbDrone process would have write access to (**DO NOT** use `C:\Program Files` or `C:\Program Files (x86)`)
+Use a folder that Sonarr process would have write access to (**DO NOT** use `C:\Program Files` or `C:\Program Files (x86)`)
 3. Run `NzbDrone.exe` once as administrator to register the port and URL with Windows (Required for remote access)<sup>1</sup>
-4. Manually start NzbDrone by running `Nzbdrone.exe` or `ServiceInstall.exe` to install NzbDrone as a Windows service.
+4. Manually start Sonarr by running `Nzbdrone.exe` or `ServiceInstall.exe` to install Sonarr as a Windows service.
 5. Open [http://localhost:8989](http://localhost:8989) in your browser